-"I looked around at a bunch of different schools," Kauffman said,
+"I looked around at a bunch of different schools," Kauffman said, including Delaware, Lehigh and

 The Bison finished 9-10 overall in 2012 playing in the Patriot League under sixth-year head coach Jeremy Cook.
 Bucknell's roster consists of a near 50/50 split of Pennsylvania and New Jersey natives.
 The orange-and-blue open 2013 in August against Connecticut.

 "I got to meet some of the girls on the team when I went on an official visit in the fall, and I really liked them," added Kauffman.
 "And the coaches' style really reminded me a lot of Coach Risser's style of coaching.
 I think it will be young, upbeat people that are really passionate about the sport."